GreyZ80/Phantom-Clock--RTC--for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/TRS-80 LS-DOS executable/Readme.md

 When CLK2 reports that the SmartWatch is not set use:
 - clk2 s 1033000901251   (Setting time and date to 10:33:00 09/01/25 Sunday)

-When CLK2 reports that the SmartWatch is not found, you will have to the SmartWatch to your system.
+When CLK2 reports that the SmartWatch is not found, you will have to add the SmartWatch to your system.\
+A low back-up battery voltage (<2.8V) can also cause the SmartWatch not to be found.

+Remember to run "CLK2 O" to turn off the RTC when not used for a longer time.
+Keeping the RTC running might drain the battery.